Best Phones for Traveling the World

 It's a very capable device.
 I just prefer the feel of Google's phones.

 I’m going to preface this by saying I am not an iPhone user.
 I don’t have an iPad, nor do I have a Mac, and I don’t really see that changing.
-However, I also know that that makes me a bit of an exception the US, so I’m including an iPhone here.
+However, I also know that that makes me a bit of an exception in the US, so I’m choosing to include an iPhone here.

 On a budget?
 Best Budget Phones for Travel